gersteinlab/cbb752b20/assignments.md

 ---

 # Homework 1

+DUE DATE: March 1st (Sunday) 2019, 11:59pm

 Homework 1 is available via canvas.
 The following link will direct you to the file for [questions](https://yale.instructure.com/files/3623567/download?download_frd=1) and [supplementary files for programming version](https://yale.instructure.com/files/3623568/download?download_frd=1) (You will need to sign-in to canvas)